britishinfrance

 Trinity Church Lyon (Lyon Anglican Church)

 We are an oasis for English-speakers in Lyon who want to discover and deepen their Christian Faith.
 We offer a spiritual home to displaced people from around the world, needing logistical and practical help.
 In order to fulfil our calling, we serve in partnership with local churches and actively seek overseas mission support.
+We meet every Sunday at 10.30, in an informal and family-friendly atmosphere.
+More info on our website.

 50 rue Bancel, 69007 Lyon